zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 This post documents how I got OpenCL working on Ubuntu 16.04 on my dual (hybrid) graphics Dell M4800 workstation.
-The machine has an integrated Intel HD Graphics 4600 GPU, and a discrete AMD/ATI Radeon HD 8870M.
+The machine has an integrated Intel HD Graphics 4600 GPU, and a discrete AMD/ATI FirePro M5100.

 ## Background